 MC does not currently accept placement test results from other colleges or universities.
 Before testing at MC, students must fill out the College's online application and be assigned a student ID number.
-Test scores are valid for two years from the date of administration and students are given two tests attempts to determine a best placement.
+Students are given two tests attempts to determine a best placement.
 A \$10 retesting fee will be assessed on all students seeking a second attempt of the placement test.
-This fee applies to all students regardless of program of study.
 Students who have begun their developmental course sequence and who have been enrolled in those developmental courses within the past two years are ineligible for retesting.
 For testing appointments, stop by Academic Advising, first floor, Building B or call 708-656-8000, Extension 2250.